What are you trying? Are you happy with it?

 *the styles will be hidden from older browsers

-Can it handle colors and lengths?
+Can it handle color

 (otherwise ‘tools’ become obstacles)